TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.18.0

+New Subscription Function!
+This build adds a function the subscription repository that allows developers to find all subscriptions of a specific subscriber type that expire after a certain date.
+To update to this build copy over the following files.

+* code/app/Contracts/Repositories/Subscription/SubscriptionRepositoryContract.php
+* code/app/Repositories/Subscription/SubscriptionRepository.php
+* code/tests/Integration/Repositories/Subscription/SubscriptionRepositoryTest.php

 ## 0.17.0

 Partial Refund!
 This is a simple build that adds a new helper function to the payment service.
 There are also some typos that have been fixed in this build too.
 To run this update copy over the following files.